Updated April 12, 2025

 How Does Embedded Penetration Testing Work?

-No matter the target system, pen tests have the same general steps.
-Because IoT devices are unique assets, how these tests work has some differences from an application pen test.
+Pen tests have the same general steps regardless of the target system.
+Because IoT devices are unique assets, how these tests work differs from that of an application pen test.

 Here are the eight steps for embedded penetration testing that Blue Goat Cyber uses: